Multifocal atrial tachycardia

 Giving magnesium or potassium through a vein

-Stopping medications, such as theophylline, which can increase the heart rate
+Stopping medicines, such as theophylline, which can increase heart rate

-Taking medicines to slow the heart rate (if the heart rate is too fast), such as such as calcium channel blockers (verapamil, diltiazem) or beta-blockers
+Taking medicines to slow the heart rate (if the heart rate is too fast), such as calcium channel blockers (verapamil, diltiazem) or beta-blockers

 MAT can be controlled if the condition that causes the rapid heartbeat is treated and controlled.

 When to Contact a Medical Professional